What is Chain Reaction

 Beyond the Kinetic Chain

-The term Kinetic Chain: A kinetic chain is the notion these joints and segments have an effect on one another during movement — when one is in motion, it creates a chain of events that affects the movement of neighboring joints and segments (definition from Healthline).
+The term Kinetic Chain: A kinetic chain is the notion that these joints and segments have an effect on one another during movement — when one is in motion, it creates a chain of events that affects the movement of neighboring joints and segments (definition from Healthline).

 Dr. Gary Gray: But it seemed to be more powerful than that.
 There was a chain reaction that if my hand moved, everything else in my body moved… We need to understand and take advantage of what we call the Chain Reaction.